thinkful-ei25/Klaw/README.md

-#KLAW
+###KLAW
-Klaw a super villain in the marvel commic book universe is the master of sound: a man transformed into living sound.
-This app dedicated to his memory, allows users to unleash the power of sound by just moving.
+Klaw, a super villain in the marvel commic book universe is the master of sound: a man transformed into living sound.
+This app, dedicated to his memory, allows users to unleash the power of sound by just moving.
 Explore the unimaginable realm of sound through movement.

+#commands
+FOR DEV:
+activate the venv
+`source ./venv/bin/activate`
+activate the conda environment
+`conda activate music motion`

+FOR PROD:
+running realtime webcam
+python run_webcam.py --model=mobilenet_thin --resize=160x160 --camera=0

 # tf-pose-estimation